STRAWBERRY: Finding haloes in the gravitational potential: The bound population of haloes

 \subsection{Matter density profiles}

 Given the previous observations, let us now investigate in more detail how the bound population is distributed by studying the matter density profile of the resulting structures.
 Through simulations, it has been shown that haloes on exhibit the same density profile over at least 20 orders of magnitude in halo mass \citep{wang2020_prof}.
 In particular, it has been shown that the density profile is well described by a Navarro-Frenk-White (NFW) profile \citep{NFW1997}, which depends solely on a single scale radius and amplitude.
 This profile, however, has the significant shortcoming of not having a convergent mass, meaning that integrating the profile to infinitely large radii does not converge to a finite value.
 Because of this ambiguity over where haloes `end', it has become common practice to define mass with respect to an average enclosed overdensity $\Delta$, which has the advantage of being independent of the specific profile of the halo, thus standardising the definition of `halo mass'.
 In recent years, this standardisation has been put into question.
-Indeed, using dynamical information \citep{Adhikari2014}, it has been shown that haloes, contrary to the most popular profiles used to describe them, have a finite extent.
-With several approaches recovering this feature \citep[e.g.][]{Sparta2017,Diemer2022,Garcia2023,Salazar2024}.
+Indeed, using dynamical information \citep{Adhikari2014}, it has been shown that haloes, contrary to the most popular profiles used to describe them, have a finite extent, as shown by e.g. \citet{Sparta2017,Diemer2022}, \citet{Garcia2023}, and \citet{Salazar2024}.

 In the upper panel of Fig.\ref{fig:dens_profiles}, we show the average matter density profile of bound and unbound particles, respectively, as pink and green lines.
 Here, the unbound population is defined as all particles around the halo that are not considered bound, meaning that we also include particles `outside' the potential well.
 Each line style corresponds to the median profile over different mass ranges, as indicated by the legend.
 Both axes are normalised with respect to the radius, $r_{70\%}$, containing 70\% of the bound mass.